aplteam/Cider/docs/Cider-User-Guide.md

 This might be empty, for example when the project is just a single script (class or namespace).

-###### tatinFolder
+###### dependencies

-Defaults to "packages".

-Defines the folder(s) with installed Tatin packages required by the project as well as the resulting package or application.
-Must be relative to the folder where the project lives.

-Accepts also something like this:
+This carries one sub-key: "tatin".
+This is how the template config file looks like:

 ```
-packages,packages_dev=TestCases
+dependencies: {
+    tatin: "packages",
+    },
 ```

-This is interpreted as follows:
+The sub-key "tatin" defaults to "packages", which must be a folder in the root of the project the resulting package or application depends on.

-1. Load all Tatin packages that are installed in the project's subfolder "packages" into the namespace that hosts the project
+This makes Cider load all Tatin packages that are installed in the project's subfolder "packages" into the namespace that hosts the project.

-1. Load all Tatin packages that are installed in the project's subfolder "packages_dev/" into the namespace `TestCases` which must be a child of the namespace that hosts the project

-W> You **must** put the main package folder first. `InstallPackages` will install all packages found in the first folder but nothing else.

-If a project has only dependencies for development purposes then specify a leading comma like this:
+In case you don't want the packages to be loaded into the root of the project but a sub-namespace, say "Foo":

 ```
-,packages_dev=TestCases
+dependencies: {
+    tatin: "packages=Foo",
+    },
 ```

-This makes the first item an empty vector, and that tells Cider that there are no principal dependencies, just development dependencies.

-Although it is possible to define more than two folders on `tatinFolder`, it is hard to imagine a case when this makes sense.

-Of course you may assign a namespace name to the principal package as well, like this:
+I> You may add your own sub-keys in addition to "tatin", but Cider will ignore them: you have to put them to good use yourself.

+###### dependencies_dev

+In principle this is the same as `dependencies`, but it regards dependencies that are only required for development and testing, not for producing the final result, be it a package or an application.

+For that reason those dependencies are more often than not expected to be loaded into a sub-namespace of the project:

 ```
-packages=Foo,packages_dev=TestCases
+dependencies_dev: {
+    tatin: "packages_dev=Testcases",
+    },
 ```

+All packages in the sub-folder packages_dev/ are loaded into the sub-namespace `Testcases`

 ###### init